psu13/mutable-hakyll/posts/measurement.md

    their knowledge of the world and is completely natural.

 1. Wave functions actually collapse through some random physical process, and we can use this fact to derive the measurement behavior (and perhaps the Born rule).
+The most famous theory like this is the GRW stuff.

 1. The wave functions do not describe the entire state of the system.
 Instead there is some other part of the state that accounts for this collapse behavior.
 The most popular